Prawn biryani (1 cup)

 Portion Control

-Reduce the serving size of the prawn biryani to help minimize the glucose spike.
+Reduce the portion size of the prawn biryani to limit carbohydrate intake, which can help prevent a large spike in glucose levels.

 Include Healthy Fats